CharlesProjectSolutions/mgh-hospital-analytics/README.md

 - **Hospital admissions grew 191% from 2011 to 2014** (1,336 → 3,885 encounters), the peak year, before stabilizing around 2,000–3,000 annually.
 - Ambulatory encounters dominate the visit mix, while **inpatient accounts for only ~4% of volume but the longest LOS** (avg 1.54 days vs 0.06 days for emergency).
 - The **65+ Senior age group** represents the majority of all encounters, consistent with MGH's role as a tertiary referral centre serving an older patient population.
-- **Resources:**

 ### ⚙️ Operations
-- **The 30-day readmission rate peaked at 68.4% in 2014** — the same year admissions peaked — suggesting capacity pressure may have contributed to premature discharges.
+- **The 30-day readmission rate peaked at 68.4% in 2014**, the same year admissions peaked suggesting capacity pressure may have contributed to premature discharges.
 - The lowest readmission rate recorded was **48.8% in 2011**, when volume was at its lowest, indicating a possible inverse relationship between throughput and readmission risk.
 - **Inpatient readmission rate (77.0%)** is the highest of any visit class and nearly 12pp above the overall average, signalling inpatient discharge protocols as the highest-priority intervention target.
 - Procedures per visit average 1.71 across the study period, with 47,701 total procedures logged against 27,891 encounters.